| Design and the Anthropic Principle

 blocks of baryons and mesons).
 A similar decrease means that certain heavy

-elements essential for life would be unstable.
+elements essential for life would be unstable. b.
+Direct observations of proton decay have

 yet to be confirmed.
 Experiments simply reveal that the average proton